Jenni Konner: Partnership with Lena Dunham and Girls

 Konner was first introduced to Lena Dunham's work through watching Dunham's 2010 film Tiny Furniture.
 Konner was a big fan of the film and so jumped at the opportunity when HBO offered her the role of supervising Dunham for her new series Girls.
 Konner became the show's official co-show-runner, an executive producer, and she wrote occasional episodes.
-The show premiered on HBO in 2012 and has since won numerous awards.
-Dunham and Konner are good friends and have collaborated on several other projects.
+The show premiered on HBO in 2012 and won numerous awards.
+Dunham and Konner were good friends and collaborated on several other projects.
 They also started a production company together called A Casual Romance, with the intent of addressing the gender imbalance in TV and film.
-On her relationship with Dunham, Konner says "We just really love spending time together, which is good because we mostly have to be together all day every day."
+On her relationship with Dunham, Konner said, in 2013, "We just really love spending time together, which is good because we mostly have to be together all day every day."

 In 2017, Konner and her Girls co-showrunner Lena Dunham put out a joint statement to the Hollywood Reporter, publicly defending staff writer Murray Miller against sexual assault allegations made by Aurora Perrineau and claiming to have "insider knowledge of Murray's situation".
 Dunham later apologized for her statement and admitted that she and Konner had no "insider information" and that this claim had been a lie.
 While Dunham issued a public apology for her actions, Konner has to date never issued a public apology.

 In July 2018, Dunham and Konner released a joint statement to The Hollywood Reporter where they stated they had made the decision to split as producing partners ahead of the December expiration date of their joint overall deal with HBO for their A Casual Romance Productions banner.
-At the time, the reason for this sudden decision was not made public but in January 2022 Dunham told Hollywood Reporter that midway through production on Camping, she had left to enter rehab.
+At the time, the reason for this sudden decision was not made public but in January 2022 Dunham told the Hollywood Reporter that midway through production on Camping, she had left to enter rehab.
 When she returned from rehab, Dunham and Konner went their separate ways.
 When asked if the "timing was more than coincidental" with the split coming after her rehab stint, Dunham responded, "I think my recovery played a part in the break with Jenni insofar as it showed me that I needed to pause and clear the slate.
 I needed to almost start again and just hear my own voice."